Renanmartim/Phone_Class/README.md

 <h1>OOP Challenge</h1>

-<h2>challenge posed by: https://github.com/glysns in a course of hatred.
+<h2>challenge posed by: https://github.com/glysns in a course of DIO.
 Database connection via jdbc was used.</h2>

 <p>Modeling and diagramming of the representation in UML and Code with regard to the iPhone component.</p>